Frequently Asked Questions - All FAQs

 Our manufacturing plant is located in California's Napa Valley.
 While some of our yogurts are Australian-inspired, all of our products are made in the USA at our plant in American Canyon, CA.

-All Wallaby Organic products are made with premium organic cow's milk.
-Our organic milk comes from small family farms located in nearby Sonoma and Marin counties.
+All Wallaby Organic products are made with premium organic cow's milk from pasture-based family farms.
 These farms share our company's commitment to producing organic products of the highest quality.
-We are proud to support dairy farms that are both organic and local.
-Please see Our Farms page for our farmers' stories and photos.

 Print and fill out a copy of our Store Request Form (PDF Download), then take it to your local grocer to request that they start carrying the Wallaby Organic products you want.
 Also check out our Where’s Wallaby?! blog series, for some helpful tips and tricks for getting our products into your store.